-It is matter of history that the Sioux nation, to which I belong, was originally friendly to the Caucasian peoples which it met in succession-first, to the south the Spaniards; then the French, on the Mississippi River and along the Great Lakes; later the English, and finally the Americans.
+It is a matter of history that the Sioux nation, to which I belong, was originally friendly to the Caucasian peoples, which it met in succession-first, to the south the Spaniards; then the French, on the Mississippi River and along the Great Lakes; later the English, and finally the Americans.
 This powerful tribe then roamed over the whole extent of the Mississippi valley, between that river and the Rockies.
 Their usages and government united the various bands more closely than was the case with many of the neighboring tribes.

 This distinction must be borne in mind — that while the early chiefs were spokesmen and leaders in the simplest sense, possessing no real authority, those who headed their tribes during the transition period were more or less rulers and more or less politicians.
 It is a singular fact that many of the “chiefs”, well known as such to the American public, were not chiefs at all according to the accepted usages of their tribesmen.
-Their prominence was simply the result of an abnormal situation, in which representatives of the United States Government made use of them for a definite purpose.
+Their prominence was simply the result of an abnormal situation in which representatives of the United States Government made use of them for a definite purpose.
 In a few cases, where a chief met with a violent death, some ambitious man has taken advantage of the confusion to thrust himself upon the tribe and, perhaps with outside help, has succeeded in usurping the leadership.

 Red Cloud was born about 1820 near the forks of the Platte River.
 He was one of a family of nine children whose father, an able and respected warrior, reared his son under the old Spartan regime.
-The young Red Cloud is said to have been a fine horseman, able to swim across the Missouri and Yellowstone Rivers, of high bearing and unquestionable courage, yet invariably gentle and courteous in everyday life.
+The young Red Cloud was said to have been a fine horseman, able to swim across the Missouri and Yellowstone Rivers, of high bearing and unquestionable courage, yet invariably gentle and courteous in everyday life.
 This last trait, together with a singularly musical and agreeable voice, has always been characteristic of the man.

-When he was about six years old, his father gave him a spirited colt, and said to him: “My son, when you are able to sit quietly upon the back of this colt without saddle or bridle, I shall be glad, for the boy who can win a wild creature and learn to use it will as a man be able to win and rule men.”
+When he was about six years old, his father gave him a spirited colt and said to him: “My son, when you are able to sit quietly upon the back of this colt without saddle or bridle, I shall be glad, for the boy who can win a wild creature and learn to use it, will as a man, be able to win and rule men.”

 When the big boys drove the herd of ponies to water, he drove his colt with the rest.
 Presently the pony became used to him and allowed himself to be handled.
-The boy began to ride him bareback; he was thrown many times, but persisted until he could ride without even a lariat, sitting with arms folded and guiding the animal by the movements of his body.
-From that time on he told me that he broke all his own ponies, and before long his father’s as well.
+The boy began to ride him bareback; he was thrown many times but persisted until he could ride without even a lariat, sitting with arms folded and guiding the animal by the movements of his body.
+From that time on, he told me that he broke all his own ponies, and before long his father’s as well.
 The old men, his contemporaries, have often related to me how Red Cloud was always successful in the hunt because his horses were so well broken.

 Fortunately, the boy was thrown on the farther side of his pony, which received the full force of the second attack.
 The thundering hoofs of the stampeded herd soon passed them by, but the wounded and maddened buffalo refused to move, and some critical moments passed before Red Cloud’s father succeeded in attracting its attention so that the boy might spring to his feet and run for his life.